 - Turn off ignition to exit service mode

-When service menu doesn't work or for Becker radios:
+When service menu doesn't work or for Becker units:

-- Purchase radio removal keys (available online or at auto parts stores)
+- Purchase removal keys (available online or at auto parts stores)

-- Insert removal keys into slots on radio face until they click
+- Insert removal keys into slots on the face until they click

 - Look for label or engraving on metal chassis